General Dynamics F-16 Fighting Falcon operational history: Operations in Afghanistan (2001–2021)

-Invasion of Iraq and post-war operations (2003–2016)
+Invasion of Iraq and post-war operations (2003–2024)

 US F-16s participated in the 2003 invasion of Iraq, and the only loss suffered over Iraq during this phase was an F-16CG of the 388th Fighter Wing's 421st Fighter Squadron that crashed near Baghdad on 12 June 2003 when it ran out of fuel.

 A US Army MIM-104 Patriot SAM fire-control radar was damaged on 25 March 2003 following a hit by an AGM-88 HARM anti-radiation missile fired from an USAF F-16C on a patrol over southern Iraq, when the radar established a lock-on onto the fighter and the F-16 RWR classified it as a SA-2 radar.
 On 7 June 2006, two USAF F-16s dropped two 500 lb guided bombs (one GBU-12 Paveway LGB and one GBU-38 GPS-guided "smart" bomb) destroying an al-Qaeda safehouse, killing Abu Musab Al-Zarqawi, the leader of Al-Qaeda in Iraq.
 On November 27, 2006 one F-16 was lost near Falluja during a close air support strafing run when the pilot remained focused on the target instead of pulling up.

 On 15 June 2007, an F-16C crashed when the pilot lost spatial orientation during a night close air support mission.
 The pilot was killed in the crash.
 On 15 July 2007, another F-16C crashed and burned out during takeoff when a tire blew.
 The pilot ejected safely.

 On 25 February 2009, a USAF F-16 shot down an Iranian Ababil-3 UAV after it entered in Iraqi airspace.

 In September 2010, USAF F-16s dropped two bombs providing close air support for an Iraqi Army unit that was overwhelmed by armed insurgents.
 This was the first air raid in Iraq since July 2009.

+USAF F-16s were deployed to Iraq and Syria as part of Operation Inherent Resolve.

+USAF F-16s, together with F-15E Strike Eagles, helped blunt an Iranian attack against Israel on 13 April 2024 by shooting down an unspecified number of Iranian one-way-attack UAVs.